-The two most common issues with Kitec plumbing are:
+The most common issues with Kitec plumbing are:

-One of the problems with Kitec plumbing is that the pipes won’t just leak, but are quite likely to burst causing a flood.
+One of the problems with Kitec plumbing is that the pipes won’t just leak, but are quite likely to burst causing water damage.
 Unfortunately, it doesn’t appear as though there are any actions a homeowner can take to prevent the pipes from rupturing.
 The only solution is to replace the entire system.

 Class action lawsuits were filed in Canada and the US and recalls began in 2005.
 IPEX, the manufacturer, and its insurer deny that the system is defective but agreed to a $125 million settlement.
 This settlement fund is intended to pay for repairs in homes where the Kitec plumbing systems failed.
 Claims can be made until the year 2020.
 Any funds remaining after 2020 will be distributed to those who own homes with Kitec plumbing systems that have not failed.
 In both cases, the homeowners must file a claim through the Kitec Settlement claim form.

 Some plumbing experts say the question is not IF your Kitec plumbing will leak, but WHEN it will leak.
 If you have Kitec plumbing in your home, you may want to call in a licensed plumber or certified home inspector to take a look.
 In the end, you may have to replace all your piping and fittings.
 According to The Star, Kitec plumbing replacement costs for a one-bedroom suite can exceed $6,500.

 Kitec pipes were used in homes starting in 1995.
 The first fitting recalls occurred in 2005, which suggests that the average life expectancy is somewhere short of 10 years.